Mortgage rates climb again, jumping to more than 5.5% - KESQ

 After skyrocketing during the first part of the year, new mortgage payments came down slightly in July from June, according to a survey from the Mortgage Bankers Association.

-The national median payment applied for by applicants was $1,844 in July, down $49 from June, when it was $1,893.
+The national median payment was $1,844 a month in July, down $49 from June, when it was $1,893.
 However, monthly payments are still up by $461 in the first seven months of the year — a 33.3% increase since January.

-The relative improvement in affordability in July came as mortgage rates moved slightly lower during the month and the size of loans got smaller, resulting in lower monthly payments.
+The relative improvement in affordability in July came as mortgage rates moved slightly lower and the size of loans got smaller, resulting in lower monthly payments.

 “Homebuyer demand has faltered this summer, as lingering economic uncertainty, high inflation, and still-high mortgage rates caused many prospective buyers to delay their home search,” said Edward Seiler, MBA’s associate vice president for housing economics and executive director of the Research Institute for Housing America.
 “The combination of a strong job market and moderating home price growth could entice some of these buyers to return in the coming months.”